To some degree it is true that all extreme sports athletes must exercise more mental powers than their counterparts from more traditional sports.

 The most intriguing aspect of this truly original extreme sport is that the free diving technique of holding one’s breath for as long as possible acts as something of a natural timer, adding an extra dimension to an already mindboggling board game.

 While there have been other attempts to pair chess with traditional sports – Chess Boxing comes to mind – we think that Diving Chess could be one of the best suited couplings of sporting disciplines ever seen.
 Who knows if it will catch on more as the decade progresses.
+However, you can visit some trusted sites if you are looking for the best chess sets and have a look at them as they have some brilliant choices.

 For true disciples of slacklining, it is the mental experiences they undergo while practicing their discipline that bring them back to its inherent risks over and over again